 What is Mindfulness for Life?

-Mindfulness for Life is a structured mindfulness program developed by the Oxford Mindfulness Center.
-It is an adaptation of the traditional Mindfulness-Based Cognitive Therapy (MBCT), originally designed to prevent relapse in individuals with recurrent depression.
-Mindfulness for Life aims to enhance overall well-being and resilience, making mindfulness practices accessible to a broader audience.
+Mindfulness for Life is a structured mindfulness program developed by the Oxford Mindfulness Centre.
+It is an adaptation of the traditional Mindfulness-Based Cognitive Therapy (MBCT) course originally designed to prevent relapse in individuals with recurrent depression.
+Mindfulness for Life aims to enhance overall well-being and resilience, making mindfulness practices accessible to a broad audience.

 The course builds upon the foundations of Mindfulness-Based Cognitive Therapy (MBCT), which integrates principles of cognitive-behavioral therapy (CBT) with mindfulness practices derived from Mindfulness-Based Stress Reduction (MBSR).
 Developed by Zindel Segal, Mark Williams, and John Teasdale, MBCT aims to reduce the risk of depressive relapse by teaching individuals to recognize and disengage from patterns of rumination and negative thinking.